SIMON OF CYRENE WAS THE BLACK HANDS THAT HELP TO CARRY THE CROSS

 We find here in (Matthew 27:32 NKJV).
 Simon of Cyrene was from Ethiopia, and this text and the identity of this man clearly reminds us all of us today that all cultures were represented at Calvary and in the church.
 This further reminds us that wise men of all ages would be honored to be allowed to perform the task that was conferred upon Simon of Cyrene, the Ethiopia from northwestern Africa.
 Whether it was voluntary or by force, in any case, black hands were extended to help the Savior bear His cross.
 The Ethiopian eunuch from Africa (Acts 8:26) was the first Gentile convert mentioned by name in the Book of Acts.
 History reports that he returned to Ethiopia to found the Abyssinian Christian Church, which exists until this day.

 May God’s saving grace, be with each one of you whose hands, regardless of their color, feel obligated to pick-up your cross and carry it this day be blessed with love, peace and power.
-Only because Jesus loved all of us and died for our sins do we have the opportunity to celebrate his life, death and resurrection on this EASTER weekend.
-I remain your brother in Jesus Christ, Pastor Davis/Master Teacher!
+Only because Jesus loved all of us and died for our sins so we may have the opportunity to celebrate his life, death and resurrection on this EASTER.

 - Lenten Reflection Day 2 (makingroomforgod.wordpress.com)

 - 100% Guarenteed Weight Loss Plan! … Tuesday, February 5 (judemarian.wordpress.com)